 Investment flows between Australia and Hong Kong are substantial, and investors from both sides are keen to take advantage of opportunities in each other's economies.
-Hong Kong was Australia's fifth largest source of foreign investment at the end of 2017 ($116.6 billion - direct, portfolio and other investment).
-In the same year, Hong Kong was the 10th largest destination for Australian foreign investment abroad ($47.4 billion).
+Hong Kong was Australia's fifth largest source of total foreign investment at the end of 2018 ($118.8 billion – covering direct, portfolio and other investment).
+In the same year, Hong Kong was the 11th largest destination for total Australian investment abroad ($52.2 billion).

 Provisions on investment are split across the Establishment Chapter of A-HKFTA and a separate Investment Agreement.